Dead Space: Martyr: Synopsis

-Martyr is set in the year 2214, over two centuries before the main events of the original Dead Space and at the beginning of the series timeline.
+Martyr is set in 2214, 296 years before the main events of the original Dead Space and at the beginning of the series' timeline.
 In the wider narrative, humanity discovers an alien artifact called the Black Marker, which has the potential to produce limitless energy for the resource-starved planet Earth.
 The Black Marker emits a signal which causes dementia and psychosis, culminating in outbreaks of hostile reanimated corpses dubbed Necromorphs.
 The storyline focuses on the birth of Unitology, a religious movement that worships the Marker, and the origins of the derivative Red Markers.

-After a Necromorph body washes up on a Mexican beach near the Chicxulub crater area, the local inhabitants burn the corpse, though a local named Chava finds his wise woman dead from suicide afterwards.
-Geophysicist Michael Altman, working with his girlfriend anthropologist Ada Chavez, is investigating a gravitational signal coming from the Chicxulub crater, which appears to be associated with recent events.
+After a Necromorph body washes up on a Mexican beach near the Chicxulub crater, the local inhabitants burn the corpse, though a local named Chava finds his wise woman dead from suicide afterwards.
+Geophysicist Michael Altman, working with his girlfriend, anthropologist Ada Chavez, is investigating a gravitational signal from the Chicxulub crater that appears to be associated with recent events.
 Altman meets with Charles Hammond, a freelance worker hired by resource corporation DredgerCorp to investigate the signal in secret.
 After Altman leaves, Hammond suffers auditory hallucinations and is approached by a seemingly hostile group, committing suicide in his growing delusional state.
-DredgerCorp sends a bathyscaphe down into the crater to investigate the object at its center; one of the crew suffers from a hallucination revealing the object to be the Black Marker.
+DredgerCorp sends a bathyscaphe down into the crater to investigate the object at its center; one of the crew members has a hallucination that reveals the object to be the Black Marker.
 When the Marker is drilled, the signal drives the crewman insane, killing his partner and using the blood to daub symbols on the bathyscaphe interior and his own body before he dies of oxygen starvation.
 Altman investigates and then leaks the video findings from the bathyscaphe dive, forcing DredgerCorp to stage a press conference to spin a face-saving narrative.